indrag49/realsoccerexpand/content/post/2021-04-26-pass-map-shot-map-and-heat-map/index.markdown

 ##  'Shot' 'Dispossessed' 'Foul Won']
 ```

-Seems our German maestro have been involved in a lot of events throught the game.
-But let us focus on his passes fro now.
+Seems our German maestro has been involved in a lot of events throughout the game.
+But let us focus on his passes foo now.
 We will again filter the dataset and reset its index so that the indexing restarts from `0`:

 ```python